Want the perfect workout program?Take Quiz

 A stronger brachialis will absolutely give you stronger elbow flexion strength.
 That being said, this strength will go much further than just being able to curl more.
 Training your brachialis will profoundly affect your performance in general as many movements require elbow flexion.
 Below is just a shortlist of pulling movements that depend on strong elbow flexion.

 That list can go much further.
 Basically, any movement that requires elbow flexion will improve after training your brachialis.
+This is why dumbbell forearm exercises are a must!

 Training The Brachialis Will Build Bigger Arms